Empire of Ash

 Empire of Ash is a 1988 Canadian post-apocalyptic science fiction film directed by Lloyd A. Simandl and Michael Mazo, and starring Melanie Kilgour, Thom Schioler and Frank Wilson.
 In some markets, the film was released as Empire of Ash II.
 In the U.S., it was released as Maniac Warriors.

 Plot

 In 2050, sometime after a nuclear war, Danielle searches for her missing sister in New Idaho.
 All cities have been destroyed and humanity lives in small groups scattered through the countryside.
-The Warriors, a government-sanctioned paramilitary group lead by an insane man, have kidnapped the healthy sister in an attempt to harvest her healthy blood.
+The Warriors, a government-sanctioned paramilitary group led by an insane man, have kidnapped the healthy sister in an attempt to harvest her healthy blood.
 Danielle meets a man named Orion, who joins her in her quest.

 Production

 Principal photography took place around September 1987 in British Columbia, Canada, the home province of Lloyd A. Simandl's North American Pictures.
 The forests surrounding Squamish stood in for Idaho.
 The antagonists' main vehicle, the "Battle Wagon", was a customized snowplow truck that was brought in from Whistler.
 Stuntman Blaine Lamoureux suffered an eye injury from a prop gun fired by Melanie Kilgour, and later sued both the actress and production company for damages.
 Like other early North American projects, it was photographed in 16 mm.
 The film was scheduled for completion in January 1988.
 The announced budget was CAD$400,000 (about US$300,000 at the time).